pattichis/AI4All-Med/Neural-Network-playground.md

 # Suggested experiments for concentric dataset (upper-left)
+1. Maximize the number of layers and the number of neurons in each layer.
+Why is this overfitting?
+2. Minimize the number of layers and the number of neurons in each layer.
+Why is this underfitting?

-1. Reduce the ratio of training to test data and run the play button to retrain.
+Reduce the ratio of training to test data and run the play button to retrain.
 What happens as the ratio gets reduced?
 What happens when it gets increased?
 2. Wha